prat-zero/http-bot/README.md

-# cyber-prat
+# http-bot

-A Discord bot built for the community, by the community
+A simple HTTP Discord bot (it runs on the edge!)